sakshampandit/sakshampandit/README.md

 👋 Greetings!
 It's great to have you here.
 I'm Saksham Pandit, an enthusiastic full-stack developer hailing from India.

-🎓 &nbsp; I'm pursuing a Bachelor of Technology with a degree in Computer Science and Engineering from [KIET Group of Institutions](https://www.kiet.edu/).
+🎓 &nbsp; I'm pursuing  Bachelor of Technology with a degree in Computer Science and Engineering from [KIET Group of Institutions](https://www.kiet.edu/).

 🚀 &nbsp; I'm also part of several communities., my forte lies in exploring technologies like Nextjs with TypeScript to build awesome products.